remotion-dev/remotion/packages/docs/docs/motion-blur/index.md

 title: "@remotion/motion-blur"
 ---

-A package providing a higher order component that creates motion blur.
+A high order component that creates a motion blur effect.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';